Liouville Conformal Field Theory on even-dimensional spheres

-where $\Delta_{\alpha}:=d\alpha(Q-\alpha)$ is the dimension of the vertex operator $V_{\alpha}(x)$. \end{theorem} The bounds that appear in the above statement are usually referred to as the \textit{Seiberg bounds} in the two-dimensional case.
-They correspond to the quantum version of the bounds required to ensure the existence of a conformal structure with constant negative $\mathcal{Q}$-curvature on the sphere.
+\end{theorem} The bounds that appear in the above statement are usually referred to as the \textit{Seiberg bounds} in the two-dimensional setting~\cite{Sie90}.
+They correspond to the quantum version of the bounds required to ensure the existence of a conformal structure with constant negative $\mathcal{Q}$-curvature on the sphere in Theorem~\ref{classical_conical}.

 The convergence of the partition function shows that the law of the Liouville Field can indeed been defined in a meaningful way.
-In the next subsection we review some properties enjoyed by the Quantum Field Theory thus defined.
+In the next subsection we review some properties enjoyed by the quantum field theory thus defined.